LummiGIS/Detrend-Surface-Models/README.md

 Detrend By Euclidean Plane:
 Three user-defined x,y,z points define a plane across the extent of the surface.
 This plane is used as the detrending surface.

+Added 2/2023 - an ArcArcGIS Pro version of detrend by transects.
+See the included Arctoolbox Tool.